How to Choose the Right Dive Gear for You

 How I Would Guide My Friend

 Most divers want two things from their gear decisions.
 They want to feel capable in the water, and they do not want to waste money.
-I use a four tier model to answer which gear to buy, when to buy it, and why it belongs at that point.
+I use a three tier model to answer which gear to buy, when to buy it, and why it belongs at that point.
 It also makes one promise up front.
 If you choose to stop at Tier 2, you can enjoy a lifetime of safe, independent diving without guilt.

 The model is a sequence, not a shopping list.
 Each tier earns its place by solving a real problem at the right time in your diving life.